 Since our Paleo pita bread is low-carb and made with nutrient-dense, real food ingredients, you don’t have to feel guilty about eating more than one.
 Enjoy them with other Mediterranean classics like our Paleo Tabouli or delicious jarred Divina’s Olive Spread.

-If you like this recipe, you’ll love our best-selling book Better Breads.
-You’ll discover how to make more than 30 quick and delicious, grain-free, lower carb breads – most with less than 15 minutes of prep time!
+If you like this recipe, you’ll love our best-selling book Keto Breads.
+You’ll discover how to make more than 30 quick and delicious, grain-free, low carb breads – most with less than 15 minutes of prep time!
 From authentic burger buns, to dinner rolls and buttery biscuits.
 Don’t delay, put your favorite breads back on the table today!

 - ¼ cup almond flour, firmly packed (35 g)